janelia-flyem/flyemflows/docs/flyem-quickstart.md

 ```

 Do NOT configure conda to be activated automatically in your `~/.bashrc`.
-That would be problematic for cluster jobs, which you generally want to
+That would be problematic for cluster jobs, for which you generally want to
 keep the same environment as the submitting shell.

 Instead, create a handy alias for yourself so you can quickly activate a conda environment: